-- National Transparency Template (NTT) and Harmonised Transparency Template (HTT) available on corporate website and dedicated portals - Member of the Dutch Association of Covered Bond Issuers (DACB) - Covered Bond Label and HTT Reporting from ECBC
+- National Transparency Template (NTT) and Harmonised Transparency Template (HTT) available on corporate website and dedicated portals - Member of the Dutch Association of Covered Bond Issuers (DACB)2 - Covered Bond Label and HTT Reporting from ECBC

-- Covered Bond Company - 2.
-The DACB was established in January 2011, with the aim of strengthening the market and product offering of Dutch covered bonds through among other things improving transparency and standardisation.
-More information can be found at www.dacb.nl - .
-Quion (HQ50) and Delta Lloyd originated mortgage loans are not included in the pool - 4.
-Based on NN Bank's preliminary cover pool with cut-off date 31 July 2020
+1. Covered Bond Company

+- 2. The DACB was established in January 2011, with the aim of strengthening the market and product offering of Dutch covered bonds through among other things improving transparency and standardisation.
+More information can be found at www.dacb.nl - 3.
+Based on NN Bank's cover pool with cut-off date 31 December 2020 - 4.
+Quion (HQ50) and Delta Lloyd originated mortgage loans are not included in the pool

-NN Bank Soft Bullet preliminary cover pool
+NN Bank Soft Bullet cover pool1